Harrison-S1/terraform/aws_dev_env/README.md

 - Security Group
 - Key Pair
 - Ubuntu 22.04 instance (t2 micro), with the AMI detailed in the datasources.tf file
+- IAM role to allow the instance to communicate with AWS CloudWatch
+- IAM profile to attach to the instance

-The **userdata** will update the instance, install docker and add the user to the docker group.
+The **userdata** will update the instance, install and set up the cloudwatch configuration file, install docker and add the user to the docker group.